2024: Taking the Fifth, and Other Lamentations

 By the time Buehler found his handle, he got to exercise it only long enough for another former World Series champion, Kris Bryant (2016 Cubs, a Giant since this year’s trade deadline), to park one into the left field seats to open the bottom of the seventh.
 With Buehler out of the game after one out in that inning, Brandon Crawford hit one into the center field bullpen with two outs against a second Dodger reliever, Alex Vesia, in the bottom of the eighth.

 So, yes, the Giants opened decisively enough and impressively enough Friday night.
-Now, back to you, Giant fan with the “Remember ’51” sign.
+Now, back to you, Giant fan/worker with the “Remember ’51” sign.
 I saw the sign, in a brief moment on the TBS telecast early in the game.
 They didn’t show it again all night but it stuck in my head well into Saturday morning.

 You don’t really want the rest of baseball world to remember what you might actually hope the thrill of history’s hour now might compel it to forget.
 Here’s a hint: The Giants stole the pennant!
 The Giants stole the pennant!